The Riddle Song

-"The Riddle Song", also known as "I Gave My Love a Cherry", is an English folk song, a lullaby carried over by settlers to the American Appalachians.
+"The Riddle Song" (Roud 330), also known as "I Gave My Love a Cherry", is an English-language folk song, a lullaby most likely originating in England and carried over by settlers to the American Appalachians.
+As is typical with such songs, it is based on the pentatonic scale.

 History

 "The Riddle Song" descends from a 15th-century English song in which a maiden says she is advised to unite with her lover.
 It is related to Child Ballad no. 1, or "Riddles Wisely Expounded" and Child Ballad no. 46, "Captain Wedderburn's Courtship" It is no. 330 in the Roud Folk Song Index.
 Burl Ives recorded it on 11 February 1941 for his first album, Okeh Presents the Wayfaring Stranger.
 Since then, it has been recorded by many artists, including Josh White, Pete Seeger, Joan Baez, Doc Watson, Sam Cooke, Tennessee Ernie Ford, Shelby Flint, The Meters, Skid Roper and Carly Simon.

 The song's "cherry that has no stone" goes back to the 15th-century version's "the cherye with-outyn ony ston."
 Some have seen it as a reference to the hymen, and some have even tried to reconstruct an original bawdy version from which modern versions are supposedly bowdlerized.
 However, the relevant slang sense of "cherry" is not attested till the early 20th century.
 The other riddles in the original do not resemble the "reconstructions."